Daniel Jones gives Giants best chance to win, coach Brian Daboll says

 Brian Daboll was both consistent and emphatic.

-Yes, the Giants are in a predicament offensively but their issues are not solely because of the performance of Daniel Jones.
+Yes, the Giants are in a predicament offensively, but their issues are not solely because of the performance of Daniel Jones.

 “I think he gives us the best chance [to win next Monday night’s game against the Steelers], number one,” Daboll said in a Zoom interview Monday afternoon.

-Before the change, the Giants ran 44 plays totaling 104 yards in nine series over the first three quarters and scored three points on Greg Joseph’s 38-yard field goal at the end of the first half.
+Before the change, the Giants ran 44 plays totaling 104 yards in nine series in the first three quarters and scored three points on Greg Joseph’s 38-yard field goal at the end of the first half.
 Under Lock, the offense gained 14 yards in 12 plays spanning four series.

 Tom Brady replacing Drew Bledsoe as the Patriots’ starting quarterback midway through the fourth quarter of their 10-3 loss to the Jets at Foxboro Stadium on Sept.
 23, 2001, this was not.